theRocket/mixanalytics/lib/lighthouse_sample_readme.txt

 3/ On the list of "Existing Subscribers" for the application, add your account by clicking "Subscribe user" button

-4/ Create 5 sources for the application.
+4/ Create 6 sources for the application.
+The order matters, and you should create them in the following order.

+LighthouseProjects
+LighthouseTickets
+LighthouseUsers
+LighthouseSettings
+LighthouseMilestones
+LighthouseTicketVersions

 5/ Create the first source and name it "LighthouseProjects".
 Set the URL to http://<your subdomain>.lighthouseapp.com, example http://rhomobile.lighthouseapp.com.

-6/ Create sources for "Users", "Tickets", "TicketVersions" and "LighthouseSettings" with source adapter classes "LighthouseUsers", "LighthouseTickets", "LighthouseTicketVersions" and "LighthouseSettings" respectively.
+6/ Create sources for "LighthouseTickets", "LighthouseUsers", "LighthouseSettings", "LighthouseMilestones" and "LighthouseTicketVersions" with source adapter classes "LighthouseTickets", "LighthouseUsers", "LighthouseSettings" "LighthouseMilestones" and "LighthouseTicketVersions" respectively.

 7/ Go to Your Subscribed Apps ("/")